minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   - district (for robustness)
   - age of legislators
   // - loglikelihood ???
+  - DW-Nominates (dynamic weighted Nominates)
+    - DW Nominates are are a broadly applied measure of a representative’s policy position in a multi-dimensional policy space that are computed based on roll-call records @matter p.40
-  - DW-Nominates -> (Poole and Rosenthal, 1985) "It is widely acknowledged that DW-Nominate scores are strong predictors of representatives’ voting behavior.
+    - @rosenthalpoole "It is widely acknowledged that DW-Nominate scores are strong predictors of representatives’ voting behavior
-    Data on DW-Nominate scores is provided by voteview.com."
+    - Data on DW-Nominate scores is provided by voteview.com.
+    - gives the propensity of each representative to vote yes/no given given their first and second dimension DW-Nominate score values of the respective congress
+    - "Ideological positions are calculated using the DW-NOMINATE (Dynamic Weighted NOMINAl Three-step Estimation).
+This procedure was developed by Poole and Rosenthal in the 1980s and is a "scaling procedure", representing legislators on a spatial map.
+In this sense, a spatial map is much like a road map--the closeness of two legislators on the map shows how similar their voting records are.
+Using this measure of distance, DW-NOMINATE is able to recover the "dimensions" that inform congressional voting behavior.
+The primary dimension through most of American history has been "liberal" vs. "conservative" (also referred to as "left" vs. "right").
+A second dimension picks up differences within the major political parties over slavery, currency, nativism, civil rights, and lifestyle issues during periods of American history." @voteview
   - environmental catastrophy?
   - control for individual (how to include individual, if not ID, doesnt work well)
   - log transformation of contribution..